xuyanshi/xuyanshi.github.io/_posts/2023/2023-11-27-how-jensen-huangs-nvidia-is-powering-the-ai-revolution.md

 ---
-title: "Canadians are starting to sour on migration"
+title: "How Jensen Huang’s Nvidia Is Powering the A.I.
+Revolution"
 author: newyorker
 date: 2023-11-27
 categories: [Language Learning, English]
-tags: [english learning, the economist]
+tags: [english learning, the new yorker]
 math: false
 mermaid: true
 pin: false
 img_path: /assets/img/posts/202311/
 ---

+The company’s C.E.O. bet it all on a new kind of chip.
+Now that Nvidia is one of the biggest companies in the world, what will he do next?